Pavle Jovanovic (bobsledder): Doping suspension

-But for testing positive, Jovanovic likely would have been the pusher for driver Todd Hays' sleigh—which won the silver medal in four-man in the 2002 Olympics.
+Before testing positive, Jovanovic likely would have been the pusher for driver Todd Hays' sleigh—which won the silver medal in four-man in the 2002 Olympics.
 Instead, he watched the event on television.
 The American bobsled team had its sights on ending the 46-year "American medal drought".
-Jovanovic was integral to the effort.
-However his nine-month suspension for testing positive for a banned steroid thwarted his aspirations.
+Jovanovic was integral to the effort, however his nine-month suspension for testing positive for a banned steroid prevented him from contributing.

 Jovanovic was set to become a member of the United States bobsleigh in time for the 2002 Winter Olympics in Salt Lake City.
 However, he failed a drug test on December 29, 2001, for ingesting Nitro Tech, a nutritional supplement he purchased at a General Nutrition Centers store in Salt Lake City eight days earlier that contained norandrostenedione, a derivative of androstenedione, a substance famously and controversially used by former Major League Baseball sluggers, e.g. Mark McGwire, and thereafter banned by the International Olympic Committee and the World Anti-Doping Agency.
 Supported by his teammates, Jovanovic admitted he took the supplement, but said it had been recommended by a nutritionist, and that he unintentionally ingested the steroid, which was unlisted in the supplement's ingredients.
-In December 2001, Jovanovic had recommended the products to Curt Clausen, a two-time U.S. Olympic racewalker, who was contending with chronic muscle fatigue from his 100-mile-a-week workouts.
+In December 2001, Jovanovic had recommended the products to Curt Clausen, a two-time U.S. Olympic racewalker, who had chronic muscle fatigue from his 100-mile-a-week workouts.
 Jovanovic recommended a number of carbohydrate and protein supplements, which were claimed to be free of banned substances.
-However, Clausen discovered (through online research) that they were marketed mainly to bodybuilders, so he passed on them.
+However, Clausen discovered through online research that they were marketed mainly to bodybuilders, so he declined the supplements.
 The next month Jovanovic tested positive for metabolites of the banned steroid nandrolone, 19-norandrosterone and 19-noretiocholanolone.